FeKent/Replica/README.md

 Replika employs a diverse tech stack to achieve its goals:

-## Dependency Injection
+## Dependencies

-Several manual dependency injections were carefully integrated to add essential reference libraries, ensuring seamless functionality throughout the project:
+Several dependencies were carefully integrated to add essential reference libraries, ensuring seamless functionality throughout the project:

 - **Google Maps API**: Utilized in the Drone Assist Screen to incorporate an interactive and movable